YellowJacketLinux/lfs-rpmify/README.md

 * Script: [`31-audit.sh`](31-audit.sh)
 * Status: Script Works
-* Note: Did not try starting the service
+* Note: \texttt{/var/log/auditd} needs to be manually created and the configure switch in script needs to be updated for correct PID location, but it works.

 Dependency Thirty-Two: cpio
 ---------------------------